Business Schools Archives

-Want to further your career opportunities in Germany?
-Our directory of expat-friendly business schools in Germany can help you choose your next career move:
+Want to further your career opportunities in Spain?
+Our directory of expat-friendly business schools in Spain can help you choose your next career move:

-ESMT Berlin is a leading business school located in Berlin.
-Their teaching prioritizes three key areas – leadership, innovation, and analytics.
-These priorities underpin the MBAs and Masters programs on offer.
-So, for leading European business education, consider ESMT Berlin.
+The United International Business School is a global leader in providing business education.
+At their locations in Madrid and Barcelona, they offer undergraduate, graduate and executive programs for tomorrow’s business leaders.
+So, make your career start brighter at the United International Business School.

+The United International Business School is a global leader in providing business education.
+At their locations in Madrid and Barcelona, they offer undergraduate, graduate and executive programs for tomorrow’s business leaders.
+So, make your career start brighter at the United International Business School.

+CUNEF is a private university based in Madrid.
+For over 40 years, they’ve run a wide variety of degree programs in the fields of business management, economics, law, and finance.
+English and Spanish are the teaching languages, so ensuring an internationally-minded education for all at CUNEF.

+IE Business School is a higher education institute with campuses in Madrid and Segovia.
+The school offers an innovative, technology-based learning environment for bachelors, masters and MBA programs.
+Create the right opportunities for you with IE Business School.

 IESE Business School is a higher education institute.
-Part of the University of Navarra, the school has campuses around the world, including Munich.
+Part of the University of Navarra, the school has campuses around the world, including Barcelona and Madrid.
 The school offers state-of-the-art learning environments and a range of programs, including bachelors, MBAs and Masters.

 Are you an expat service provider?
 Add your services to the Expatica Directory!Add listing